louhz/robogs/README.md

 ### Step 4: Normal Map Generation

-Use the [StableNormal Tool](https://github.com/Stable-X/StableNormal) to generate normal maps from the extracted images.
+Use the [StableNormal](https://github.com/Stable-X/StableNormal) to generate normal maps from the extracted images.
 Save the normal images to the `normals` folder.

 ### Step 5: Gaussian Splat & Mesh Processing